fzqneo/XCheatSheet/cmake.md

 # CMake

+## What is CMake ?

-CMake is a tool to generate build scripts.
+CMake is a tool used to generate *build scripts* (of course, along with a couple of other features).

+## What is a build script?

-A *build script* helps you compile and link your project codes automatically (for example, a *Makefile* is a build script).
+A *build script* helps you compile, link and install your project.
-CMake helps you generate such build scripts.
-The original purpose of CMake is to be platform independent.
-For example, the same CMake file can generate scripts for GNU make, clang and MSVC.
+For example, a *Makefile* is a commonly used kind of build script.

+## Advantages of CMake

++ **It's platform independent**.
+For example, while MSVC uses slashes for options (/O2), GCC uses dashes (-O2).
+CMake takes care of such issues for you.
++ **It has a consistent and easy-to-comprehend syntax**.
+You only have to master one set of syntax of CMake, and the syntax is highly readable and self-explanatory like `target_link_libraries(tg lib1 lib2 ...)`.
+In older build systems such as GNU Autotools, users need to master different syntax for Autoconf and Automake, and possibly along with some knowledge about M4 macro.
+The syntax also appears to be clumsy sometimes.
-There is a growing population of IDEs supporting CMake.
++ **Growing IDE supporting**.
+Eclipse, KDevelop and CLion are on a growing path of supporting CMake.

-E.g., KDevelop and CLion.
+## CMake in a typical project

 Basically, there should be a `CMakeLists.txt` file (don't miss the **s** in the file name) in your project's root directory.